Labour Hire vs. Temp-to-Perm placement

-- Six months down the track, if both you the client and the worker are happy with the arrangement then we relies them to you free of charge.
-Usually there’s a fee but Perfect waives that.
-If things aren’t working out because of a genuine reason then Perfect will find a replacement ASAP, usually within three weeks.
+- Six months down the track, if both you the client and the worker are happy with the arrangement, then we release them to you free of charge.
+Usually, there’s a fee but Perfect waives that.
+If things aren’t working out because of a genuine reason, then Perfect will find a replacement as soon as possible, usually within three weeks.

 The Same Page.

 There seems to be a lot less job security these days than twenty years ago.
-And because this is on offer [it isn’t called Temp-to-Perm placement for no reason] we’re up front about it with potential candidates.
-It sets a tone of total honesty from the get go.
+And because this is on offer [it isn’t called Temp-to-Perm placement for no reason] we’re upfront about it with potential candidates.
+It sets a tone of total honesty from the get-go.
 However.
-If the client isn’t clear about what they want from the beginning or the start date is delayed several times or the opportunity is withdrawn – the candidate becomes frustrated and will often leave to find other work.
-They’ve wasted hours and hours, and maybe hundreds of dollars if they’ve gone and gotten tickets to help gain full time employment.
-Also Perfect Hire was wasted hours of work for a zero result.
+If the client is not clear about what they want from the beginning or they delay the start date several times or withdraw the opportunity, the candidate becomes frustrated and will often leave to find other work.
+They have wasted hours and hours, and maybe hundreds of dollars if they have gone and gotten tickets to help gain full-time employment.
+Also, Perfect Hire wasted hours of work for a zero result.

 But Where It Can Go Right

-As is often the case if you begin something with good intentions you can’t go wrong – even if things don’t go right.
+As is often the case, if you begin something with good intentions you can’t go wrong – even if things don’t go right.
 Perfect Hire’s process has been hard fought and won, with scores of hours of development and testing, weeks of software coding and literally years of experience.
-Recruitment is a skill that is – like most skills – undervalued and misunderstood until you delve into it.
-But all that aside it ultimately about bringing people together for a long and happy union.
+You do not have a good understanding of recruitment until you delve into it, like most other skills.
+But all that aside it is ultimately about bringing people together for a long and happy union.

 Til Death Do Us Part.